The Virtual College Program at CooperRiis

 Virtual individualized educational supports are available to our Residents at The Farm, and the Asheville Community Program, who identify educational goals as part of their recovery.
 We designed this program for individuals whose college experience has been interrupted or inhibited by mental health challenges and integrates educational services with our steadfast approach to mental health treatment.

-Online college and university course options are limitless, in addition to taking advantage of some of the region’s best education institutions and their online offerings.
+Online college and university course options are limitless, in addition to taking advantage of some of the region’s best educational institutions and their online offerings.

 The program includes: